deis/example-java-jetty/README.md

 If you're deploying the example application, it already conforms to these requirements.

-#### 1. Use Maven to compile code and manage dependencies
+### 1. Use Maven to compile code and manage dependencies

-Every time you deploy, OpDemand will run a `mvn package` on all application instances to ensure dependencies are up to date, and code is compiled and packaged.
+Every time you deploy, Deis will run a `mvn package` on all application instances to ensure dependencies are up to date, and code is compiled and packaged.
 Maven requires that you explicitly declare your dependencies using a [pom.xml](http://www.pip-installer.org/en/latest/requirements.html) file.
 Here is a very [basic example](https://github.com/bengrunfeld/example-java-jetty/blob/master/pom.xml).

 You can then use `mvn package` to install dependencies, compile and package your application on your local workstation: